I-800, Petition to Classify Convention Adoptee as an Immediate Relative

 The child is from a country party to the Hague Convention on Protection of Children and Cooperation with Respect to Intercountry Adoption;

-The child is the birth sibling of another foreign national child who has immigrated or will immigrate based on adoption by the same adoptive parents; and
+The child is the birth sibling of another alien child who has immigrated or will immigrate based on adoption by the same adoptive parents; and

 Form I-800 is filed before the expiration of the notice of approval or extension of the I-800A, Application for Determination of Suitability to Adopt a Child from a Convention Country, and before the child’s 18th birthday